 Absolutely not!
 You can store various bottle types and sizes on our wine racks.
 If you’re in need of a custom storage option, please let us know.

 What’s the best place to install my wine cellar?

 The options are vast!
-From your kitchen to dining room to basement, you have several choices.
+From your kitchen to the dining room to the basement, you have several choices.
 While there are some conditions that need to be met, we can mitigate these situations, allowing you to have a wine cellar installed virtually anywhere.

 What temperatures are best for serving wines?